Terms & Conditions

 Should you opt to self-exclude from betbarter, we strongly recommend that you seek exclusion from all other gambling operators you have an account with.

 If a Customer is not satisfied with how a bet has been settled then the Customer should provide details of their grievance to our Customer Service Department via email at email@example.com.
-We shall use our reasonable endeavours to respond to queries of this nature within a few days (and in any event we intend to respond to all such queries within 28 days of receipt).
+We shall use our reasonable endeavours to respond to queries of this nature within a few days.

 In the event of a dispute arising between you and us our Customer Service Department will attempt to reach an agreed solution.
 Should our Customer Service Department be unable to reach an agreed solution with you, the matter will be escalated to our management in accordance with our Complaints Procedure (available upon request).